Investment Banker Mortgages

 Case Study 1: Securing an 85% LTV Mortgage for an Investment Banking Professional

-Fitch & Fitch was approached by a client who was a Managing Director in investment banking with a particularly complex income structure.
-His compensation included a cash salary, annual allowances, annual bonuses, and deferred stock, paid in both US Dollars and Pound Sterling.
+One of our clients, a Managing Director in investment banking, approached Fitch & Fitch with a particularly complex income structure.
+His compensation package included a base salary, annual allowances, discretionary bonus payments, and deferred vested stock, with earnings paid in both US Dollars and Pound Sterling.
+He sought to purchase a London property valued at over £4 million—a home he had been renting through a private sale agreement with his landlord.

 Case Study 2: Securing a 90% LTV on a £3m Loan for a Top Banking Executive